-Tampa Bay Lightning center Vincent Lecavalier is hopeful that the negotiations between the players association and the owners will result in something.
-What are other players saying about this?
+Tampa Bay Lightning captain Vincent Lecavalier is hopeful that the negotiations between the owners and the players association that resume on Tuesday, will be heading in the right direction:

 "Hopefully, it's for real this time and they start talking and get it done."